ash-j-f/CaelumMagnaVR-public/README.md

 1. Install PostgreSQL on Windows using EnterpriseDB installer: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
     * Note: You may need to run the installer using option "--install_runtimes 0" if encountering a C++ runtime install error.
 See https://stackoverflow.com/questions/4288303/cant-install-postgresql-an-error-occurred-executing-the-microsoft-vc-runtime

 1. Launch Stackbuilder when asked at the end of the PostgreSQL install.
-Find and install the PostGIS packacge listed under "Spatial Extensuions" in Stackbuilder.
+Find and install the PostGIS package listed under "Spatial Extensuions" in Stackbuilder.

 1. Access the PostgreSQL server via pgAdmin (go to Windows > Run > and type "pgadmin" to find the app).
     This will open the pgAdmin tool at a localhost address in your browser.